SoftwareMack/donald-mack-capstone/README.md

 ### User Profile

 Who will use your app?
 How will they use it?
-Any special considerations that your app must take into account. it'll be aimed at those who want automatic stock picks preferably swing trades.
+Any special considerations that your app must take into account. it'll be aimed at those who want automatic stock picks preferably swing trades.And those that don't have time to do the math.

 ### Features